Flat Structure on the Space of Isomonodromic Deformations: Examples of potential vector fields corresponding to algebraic solutions to the Painlev e VI equation

-\begin{remark} The potential $F$ for the icosahedral solution $(H_3)$ was firstly obtained by B. Dubrovin \cite{Du}.
-The above algebraic solutions including the remaining two cases $(H_3)', (H_3)''$ were treated by B. Dubrovin and M. Mazzocco \cite{DM}.
-The icosahedral solution $(H_3)$ is constructed by the polynomial $F$ (cf. (\ref{eq:icosahedral equation})).
-In the remaining two cases, the potentials are not polynomials but algebraic functions.
-The authors don't know whether the potentials for the cases $(H_3)'$ and $(H_3)''$ are known or not. \end{remark}
+\begin{Remark} The prepotential $F$ for the icosahedral solution $(H_3)$ was firstly obtained by B.~Dubrovin~\cite{Du}.
+The above algebraic solutions including the remaining two cases $(H_3)'$, $(H_3)''$ were treated by B.~Dubrovin and M.~Mazzocco~\cite{DM}.
+The authors were informed by B.~Dubrovin that his student Alejo Keuroghlanian computed the algebraic Frobenius manifold for the case of the great icosahedron $(H_3)'$ in his master thesis ``Varieta di Frobenius algebraiche di dimensione~$3$''.
+The authors don't know whether the potential for $(H_3)''$ is known or not.
+Topics on these solutions are treated in~\cite{KMS3}. \end{Remark}